What’s on in Amsterdam in May?

 1: LAST CHANCE to see the Tulips!

 Plan a day trip to the Keukenhof Holland, and experience the beauty of this iconic Dutch flower.
-Over 7 million spring bulbs bloom in this stunning garden that is over 32 hectres.
-Learn about Tulip Mania that took over the country in the 17thcentury, and see why this delicate flower still draws hundres of thousands of people today.
+Over 7 million spring bulbs bloom in this stunning garden that is over 32 hectares.
+Learn about Tulip Mania that took over the country in the 17thcentury, and see why this delicate flower still draws hundreds of thousands of people today.

 The Keukenhof closes on May 19th!
 You can book a private tour with us just click here!

 May 4 is Dutch National Remembrance Day (Nationale Dodenherdenking).
 On this day, the Netherlands commemorates the fallen soldiers of World War II and those that died in other military conflicts and peacekeeping operations.
 At 8 pm, a nationwide 2-minute silence is held.
 In Amsterdam, Dutch King Willem Alexander heads the official memorial ceremony at the National Monument on Dam square.

 3: Liberation Day